enriquedlh97/keyword_category_prediction_api/README.md

 3. Support Vector Machine
 4. Random Forest

-This 4 models were trained and tested [this](https://drive.google.com/uc?id=1LtrGndz9P766BRPf-jWkRw0_gzDuVCVo) dataset using default values for the hyperparameters.
-Although hyperparameter optimization subroutines were set up for all models, they were not run due to time constraint.
-The API uses the BERT base multilingual cased since it was the model that performed the best when comparing the results using default values for all hyperparameters.
+This 4 models were trained and tested with [this](https://drive.google.com/uc?id=1LtrGndz9P766BRPf-jWkRw0_gzDuVCVo) dataset using default values for the hyperparameters.
+Although hyperparameter optimization subroutines were set up for all models, they were not run due to time limitations.
+The API uses the `BERT base multilingual cased` model since it was the model that performed the best when comparing the results using default values for all hyperparameters.

 When the results from the hyperparameter optimization subroutines are ready, the four models will be compared once again with the optimal values for the hyperparameters and, if necessary, the API will be updated with the best performing model.

-### Results and model comparison
+### Results and Model Comparison
 The following figures show the comparison of the models.
 Initially the intention was to use a randomization test to see if there was a statistically significant difference among the models, however, since the BERT model ended up performing significantly better the tests were not done.